The Nottinghamshire and District

 policies are being met.

-credit.
-As such, voting activities are not applicable for Schroders.
+voting activities are not applicable for Schroders.

 The Trustees will look to discuss voting activity where applicable with